National Institute on Media and the Family Follow MediaFamily on Twitter

 Did you know?

-• Obesity in children increases the more hours they watch television.
+• The incidence of obesity was highest among children who watched four or more hours of television a day and lowest among children watching an hour or less a day.
 These results were reported in a study by researchers at the University at Buffalo, Johns Hopkins University, The National Cancer Institute, and the Centers for Disease Control (Crespo, 2001).

-• A study found that children who watch more than three hours of television a day are 50 per cent more likely to be obese than kids who watch fewer than two hours.
+• A more recent study found that children who watch more than three hours of television a day are 50 per cent more likely to be obese than kids who watch fewer than two hours.
 These researchers conclude that "more than 60% of overweight incidents can be linked to excess TV viewing" (Tremblay, 2003).

 • A strong relationship was found between playing electronic video games and childhood obesity in school-aged Swiss children by researchers from The Children's Hospital of Philadelphia and the University Hospital Zurich (Stettler, 2004).